BirolLab/LINKS/README.md

 ### Documentation <a name=docs></a>
 -------------

-Refer to the LINKS-readme.txt/LINKS-readme.pdf file on how to run LINKS and the LINKS web site for information about the software and its performance www.bcgsc.ca/bioinfo/software/links
+Refer to the LINKS-readme.txt/LINKS-readme.pdf file on how to run LINKS

 ### Citing LINKS <a name=cite></a>